 Montréal - On February 20, 2012, Judge Louis Dionne of the Court of Québec, district of Québec City, ordered Michel Noreau to pay fines totalling $32,000.
 He pleaded guilty to 12 counts with respect to illegal distributions by Véhicules Nemo inc. ("Nemo").

 More specifically, Michel Noreau, a former director of Nemo, pleaded guilty to five counts of acting illegally as a securities dealer, five counts for aiding Nemo with the distribution of a security without a prospectus and two counts for representing that Nemo would be listed on an exchange without the prior approval of the Autorité des marchés financiers (the AMF).

-On June 17, 2010 (pdf - 39 KB)This link will open in a new window, at the request of the AMF, the Bureau de décision et de révision (the Bureau) issued freeze and cease trade orders against the activities of Véhicules Nemo inc. In its request, the AMF sought speedy intervention by the Bureau given that a special meeting of the shareholders was called to approve the sale of assets to Alternative Green Technologies Inc. The issues raised by the AMF at the hearing before the Bureau proved to be well founded.
+On June 17, 2010, at the request of the AMF, the Bureau de décision et de révision (the Bureau) issued freeze and cease trade orders against the activities of Véhicules Nemo inc. In its request, the AMF sought speedy intervention by the Bureau given that a special meeting of the shareholders was called to approve the sale of assets to Alternative Green Technologies Inc. The issues raised by the AMF at the hearing before the Bureau proved to be well founded.

 The Autorité des marchés financiers (the AMF) is the regulatory and oversight body for Québec's financial sector.

 Québec City: 418-525-0337